fenago/tableau-fundamentals/lab-guides/md/Lab_10.md

 Among various uses of this type of visualization, you may have seen sparklines used in financial publications to compare the movement of stock prices.
-Recall, that in *Chapter 1*, *Taking Off with Tableau*, we considered the initial start of a **Sparklines** visualization as we looked at iterations of line charts.
+Recall, that in Lab 1, we considered the initial start of a **Sparklines** visualization as we looked at iterations of line charts.
 Here is a far more developed
 example: